 - Number of Invites Sent per User: This is the average number of invites that an existing user sends to potential new users.

 - Conversion Rate: This represents the percentage of recipients who accept the invitation and become new users.

 Learn more: A complete guide on Net Promoter Score (NPS)

 Any business typically works and depends on solid numbers.
-Hypothesis only works when strategies need to be built.
-Be it sales or marketing or even production, numbers matter and that is why it is important that facts are represented in the form of numbers.
+The hypothesis only works when strategies need to be built.
+Whether it is sales or marketing, or even production, numbers matter, so it is important that facts are represented in the form of numbers.
 Let us understand how to calculate the viral coefficient for your business using the following steps:

-- Multiply this number by the number of invites that your current customers send to their friends, family or even colleagues.
-If your business is online getting this number won’t be an issue, however, if your business operates offline, some research will be required to acquire the necessary statistics.
+- Multiply this number by the number of invites your current customers send to their friends, family, or colleagues.
+Getting this number won’t be an issue if your business is online.
+However, if your business operates offline, some research will be required to acquire the necessary statistics.
 Let’s say that the number of invites is 1500.

 - Next, you will need to find the percentage of those invites that got converted into your customers.
 Find the percentage of those invitees who became your new customers.
 Let’s say that’s 10%.

 - So, if 10,000 of your consumers sent out even 15 invites each, that becomes 150,000 invites.
 So 10% of 150,000 become your new customers, that becomes 15,000.

 - So technically, you have acquired 15,000 new customers.
 That makes 25,000 customers in total for your business.

 - Divide the number of new consumers acquired by the number of existing consumers, and you will calculate viral coefficient.
 So, in this case, it will be: 15000/1000 = 1.5